jakartaee/validation-spec/README.md

 ## Showing tck assertion coverage

-TODO: This information refers to the previous DocBook version of the spec.
-Can we have something similar for AsciiDoc?

-You can update the CSS file to show what is covered and what is not covered by the TCK assertion coverage.
+You can update the file `docinfo/index-docinfo.html` to show what is covered and what is not covered by the TCK assertion coverage.

-    .tck-testable, .tck-testable tt { color: blue; }
-    .tck-not-testable, .tck-not-testable tt { color: BlueViolet; }
-    .tck-ignore, .tck-ignore tt { color: black; }